-1 Which international and regional human rights treaties has your jurisdiction signed or ratified?
+Which international and regional human rights treaties has your jurisdiction signed or ratified?

-The Republic of Armenia has ratified almost all human rights treaties.
+Armenia has ratified almost all human rights treaties.
 The following treaties are mentioned as more reliable in the protection of human rights.

-- The International Covenant on Civil and Political Rights ratified on 23 June 1993, came into force on 23 September 1993; - Optional Protocol to the International Covenant on Civil and Political Rights (1976), ratified on 23 June 1993, Second Optional Protocol to the International Covenant on Civil and Political Rights was signed on 2019, not ratified yet; - The International Covenant on Economic, Social and Cultural Rights, ratified on 13 September 1993, came into force on 13 December 1993; - The International Convention on the Elimination of All Forms of Racial Discrimination, ratified on 23 July 1993, came into force on 23 July 1993; - The International Convention on the Elimination of All Forms of Discrimination against Women was ratified on 9 June 1993, and came into force on 9 September 1993; - The International Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, ratified on 13 October 1993, came into force on 13 October 1993; - The International Convention on the Rights of the Child, which Armenia ratified on 5 October 1992, came into force on 22 July 1993; - The International Convention on the Protection of the Rights of All Migrant Workers and Members of their Families, Armenia's signature - 26 September 2013, not ratified yet. - The International Convention for the Protection of all Persons from Enforced Disappearance ratified 23 February 2011, came into force on 23 February 2011; - The International Convention on the Rights of Persons with Disabilities ratified on 22 October 2010, came into force on 22 October 2010; - The Convention for the Protection of Human Rights and Fundamental Freedoms (European Convention on Human Rights) entered into force 26 April 2002 Armenia made a reservation that the provisions of article 5 shall not affect the operation of the Disciplinary Regulations of its Armed Forces approved by Decree No. 247 of 12 August 1996 of the government of Armenia, under which arrest and isolation as disciplinary penalties may be imposed on soldiers, sergeants, ensigns and officers; - The European Social Charter and European Social Charter (revised) ratified on 1 March 2004, and came into force on 31 December 2003 and 11 January 2018 accordingly.
-In accordance with subparagraphs b and c of paragraph 1 of article A, Part III of the revised Charter, the Republic of Armenia considers itself bound by articles 1, 5-8, 17-20, 22, 24, 27 and 28, as well as by the following paragraphs: paragraphs 1-6 of article 2, paragraph 1 of article 3, paragraphs 2-5 of article 4, paragraphs 1 and 3 of article 12, paragraphs 1 and 2 of article 13, paragraph 2 of article 14, paragraphs 2 and 3 of article 15.
+- The International Covenant on Civil and Political Rights was ratified on 23 June 1993 and came into force on 23 September 1993. - The Optional Protocol to the International Covenant on Civil and Political Rights (1976) was ratified on 23 June 1993, and the Second Optional Protocol to the International Covenant on Civil and Political Rights was signed on 2019 but has not been ratified yet. - The International Covenant on Economic, Social and Cultural Rights was ratified on 13 September 1993 and came into force on 13 December 1993. - The International Convention on the Elimination of All Forms of Racial Discrimination was ratified on 23 July 1993 and came into force on 23 July 1993. - The International Convention on the Elimination of All Forms of Discrimination against Women was ratified on 9 June 1993 and came into force on 9 September 1993. - The International Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment was ratified on 13 October 1993 and came into force on 13 October 1993. - The International Convention on the Rights of the Child, which Armenia ratified on 5 October 1992, came into force on 22 July 1993. - The International Convention on the Protection of the Rights of All Migrant Workers and Members of their Families, which Armenia signed on 26 September 2013, has not been ratified yet. - The International Convention for the Protection of all Persons from Enforced Disappearance was ratified on 23 February 2011 and came into force on 23 February 2011. - The International Convention on the Rights of Persons with Disabilities was ratified on 22 October 2010 and came into force on 22 October 2010. - The Convention for the Protection of Human Rights and Fundamental Freedoms (European Convention on Human Rights) entered into force 26 April 2002.
+Armenia made a reservation that the provisions of article 5 shall not affect the operation of the Disciplinary Regulations of its Armed Forces approved by Decree No. 247 of 12 August 1996 of the government of Armenia, under which arrest and isolation as disciplinary penalties may be imposed on soldiers, sergeants, ensigns and officers. - The European Social Charter and the European Social Charter (revised) came into force on 31 December 2003 and 11 January 2018 respectively.
+In accordance with subparagraphs b and c of paragraph 1 of article A, Part III of the revised Charter, Armenia considers itself bound by articles 1, 5-8, 17-20, 22, 24, 27 and 28, as well as by the following paragraphs: paragraphs 1-6 of article 2, paragraph 1 of article 3, paragraphs 2-5 of article 4, paragraphs 1 and 3 of article 12, paragraphs 1 and 2 of article 13, paragraph 2 of article 14, paragraphs 2 and 3 of article 15.